-I also think of the mourning rituals in the Old Testament.
-People would tear their clothes, put ashes on their heads, dress in sackcloth, and cut themselves with pottery to show God and the people how deeply they were filled with sorrow.
-The only times I can think of in which God spoke against this were in regards to the priests on duty, who were told they could not participate in these rituals while ministering before the Lord, and when God told the people (Joel 2) to tear their hearts in their grief rather than their clothes.
+There are only two times I can think of in which God spoke against this.
+The first was in regard to the Levitical priests on duty, who were told they could not participate in these rituals while ministering before the Lord.
+The other, was when God told the people (Joel 2) to tear their hearts in their grief rather than their clothes.
 In other words, He was telling them to allow the sorrow to be more than a good show, but something that changed them from the inside.

-I don’t find anything that suggests God doesn’t want us to take time to mourn.
-Nor do I see anything demanding we push others to grieve quickly.
-What I do see are these verses:
+But when it comes to God and grief, we don’t find anything that suggests God doesn’t want us to take a time to mourn.
+Nor do we see anything demanding we push others to grieve quickly.
+What we do find are verses like these:

 Romans 12:15 – Be happy with those who are happy and weep with those who weep.